 Heatstroke (also known as hyperthermia) is something parents of young children think about plenty in the summer.
 But humans aren’t the only ones that can suffer from heatstroke.
 Dogs too can suffer from Heatstroke also known as Dog Heatstroke.

 Dog Heatstroke isn’t always on pet owners’ radars but failing to recognize the signs can be extremely dangerous — even deadly — to your beloved furry friend.
-Dogs are the most at-risk because they spend more time outdoors and travelling with us in vehicles than other pets.
+Dogs are the most at-risk because they spend more time outdoors and traveling with us in vehicles than other pets.
 As dog lovers, we want our companions to do everything with us — especially when summertime comes.

 Know the signs of Dog Heatstroke